Battery Shipping Delay Updates

 Federal Agents must by law clear all high powered battery shipments for safe transit before carriers can collect items for final delivery.
 More resources about the compounded delivery delays affecting FedEx and U.S. Customs clearance processes at this time is below.

 Additional information affecting possible delays of battery shipments at this time.

 Recent Updates about the container ship backlog at U.S ports

 DHS expands paid program to hackers to hunt down Apache vulnerability

 Commercial airlines are commonly used by shipping companies to transport goods throughout the U.S supply chain.

-Airlines are struggling with cancellations and delays over the holidays due to staffing shortages caused by the omicron variant.
+Airlines are struggling with cancellations and delays due to severe weather and staffing shortages caused by the omicron variant.